marklchaves/caughtmyeye/_posts/2021-05-27-avada-social-icons-change-order.md

 Flex is short for flexbox.
 Flexbox is short for the **Flexible Box Module** in CSS.
 <!--more-->

 So, the secret to (visually) changing the order of HTML elements is to use `display: flex` on the parent container first.
-Then, add the `order` attribute to order each child elements in that container.
+Then, add the `order` attribute to order each child element in that container.

 It's probably easier to understand by looking at the code.
 You'll also realise how easy it is to reorder elements using only CSS.